 Many people who quit drinking feel tortured by depression or cravings for long periods of time.
 These other symptoms are often caused by the following problems:

 - Magnesium deficiency (my life changed when I began taking magnesium!)

 - Poor liver health

-I hope you’ve enjoyed this article on the use of phenibut for alcohol withdrawal.
+I hope you’ve enjoyed this article.
 If you’re in the position that I was once in before I quit drinking, I feel your pain.
 Subscribe to my email list to stay posted on future articles that can help you down the road.

 If you have any questions about using phenibut for alcohol withdrawal, please leave them in the comment box below.

 Do not drink alcohol while taking this supplement.
 Alcohol can increase the side effects, including sedation, dizziness, and loss of coordination.
 The interactions between them are similar to those between alcohol and benzodiazepines.

 Is baclofen the same?

 They are identical in molecular structure except for one chlorine atom.
 The effects of 1 gram of phenibut are equivalent to 8-10 mg of baclofen (source).
 In some countries including Russia, phenibut is prescribed as a drug.
 In the U.S., only baclofen is available for prescription, and phenibut is labeled as a research chemical that is not intended for human consumption.